peterchen3301/phd-review-system/README.md

   *Possible solutions:*
    The key is to make sure the users are aware of timezone issue.
-  - Store date as a string of "MM/DD/YYYY" and notice the user to enter dates on Texas basis. << should be better
+  - Store date as a string of "MM/DD/YYYY" and notice the user to enter dates in Texas timezone. << should be better
   - Add a drop-down list to let users specify their timezone.

 * remove "student details" column in search table ( [student_search.html](student_search.html) )